Omaha, NE – One Injured in Three-Vehicle Crash on Ames Ave

 Omaha, NE (May 13, 2026) – A multi-vehicle collision was reported on Wednesday, May 13, on Ames Avenue.
 Emergency units responded to the scene at around 4:10 p.m.

-One person sustained injuries in the collision and was transported to Nebraska Medical Center for treatment.
+As a result of the injuries suffered in the collision, one person was transported to Nebraska Medical Center for treatment.
 Officials have not yet confirmed the extent of the injuries.
-The remaining occupants of the other vehicles involved were unharmed, with those vehicles sustaining only property damage.
+The remaining occupants of the other vehicles involved weren't hopsitalized, with those vehicles sustaining only property damage.

 The investigation into the cause of the crash remains ongoing, and additional details will be released as they become available.